komunitin/komunitin-api/social/README.md

 REST API featuring marketplace services for Exchange Communities.

-See the specificatin documentation at [SwaggerHub](https://app.swaggerhub.com/apis-docs/estevebadia/komunitin-api/0.0.1).
+See the specification documentation at [SwaggerHub](https://app.swaggerhub.com/apis-docs/estevebadia/komunitin-api/0.0.1).

 **This is a work in progress document**.
 Feedback welcome at komunitinbox@gmail.com or at [GitHub](https://github.com/komunitin/komunitin-api).